 Harnessing business information management

-Sirius Minerals PLC is focused on becoming a world leading producer of multi-nutrient fertilizer.
+Sirius Minerals PLC is focused on becoming a world-leading producer of multi-nutrient fertiliser.

 Date started: 2017